Just-in-Time Learning: What it is and How To Implement It.

 1. Fully immerse yourself in a skill.

 Dive directly into a particular topic.
 Learn everything that you can.
-Reading books on the topic is helpful, as well as listening to podcasts, taking an online course, and learning through YouTube videos.
-You can even hire a coach or meet people with the same interests either online or in your community.
+Reading books on the subject is helpful, listening to podcasts, taking an online course, and learning through YouTube videos.
+You can even hire a coach or meet people with the same interests online or in your community.

-People learn best when they can create a link between what they are learning and real-world examples.
+People learn best when they can link what they are learning and real-world examples.
 Putting the information you are learning into context will help you develop the necessary confidence to apply it.

 2. Identify your current need or challenge.